MDalprato/models-examples/README.md

 ![Country Western](country_western.png)

+<h2 style="color: red;">How to use them</h2>

+Every python file uses flask in order to create simple HTTP server, so if you wan to try it you need to run one of the files you just need to send a JSON object like the once in the examples to the 'localhost:5000/senntiment' route.
+As you can see in the code it's a POST request.
+I personaly suggest to use POSTMAN for this.

 <h2 style="color: red;">sentiment-analysis.py</h2>

 This is a simple example of how to use "sentiment-analysis" template.
 This template provide a JSON output based on the input text.